SAG-AFTRA, the union of actors and performers, has successfully negotiated agreements with 80 video game developers, after a month-long strike.

 These game studios have signed Interim IMA or Tiered Budget Independent Interactive Media Agreement (IMA), which ensures important protections, especially regarding artificial intelligence (AI) use, a key major reason for the strike.

-- Fair Compensation: Performers will receive better pay, especially given the rise of streaming services.
+- Fair Compensation: Performers will receive better pay, especially given the rise of streaming platforms.

-- Residuals/Additional Compensation: Payments will be based on game units sold, subscription numbers, and download counts.
+- Residuals and Additional Compensation: Payments will be based on game units sold, subscription numbers, and download counts.

 - AI Protections: There are safeguards against using AI to replicate actors’ voices or likenesses without their consent or proper compensation.